 Restoring Portland Harbor

-CRAG represents the Nez Perce Tribe’s interests in the Portland Harbor Superfund project on the Willamette River.
+Crag represents the Nez Perce Tribe’s interests in cleaning up contamination and restoring habitats in the Portland Harbor Superfund project on the Willamette River.

 The lower stretch of the Willamette River, near its confluence with the Columbia River, has long been central to the livelihoods and traditions of the people who live here.
 This area, now known as Portland Harbor, provides fresh water, natural resources, transportation, and is a place for people to trade.
 For thousands of years native peoples–including members of the Nez Perce Tribe–gathered, celebrated, traded, fished, and held ceremonies along the river.

 Since Portland was founded in 1851, the harbor has changed dramatically.
 The Willamette River was used as an open sewer for decades.
 Lumber, steel, railcar, and other industries have released contaminants into the river for more than a hundred years.
-In 2000, Portland Harbor was declared a Superfund site by Environmental Protection Agency because contamination was a threat to human health and the environment.
+In 2000, Portland Harbor was declared a Superfund site by the Environmental Protection Agency because contamination was a threat to human health and the environment.
 In 2002 a Natural Resource Trustee Council was formed to oversee the restoration of the Portland Harbor.
-The Nez Perce Tribe is a member of this council.
+The Nez Perce Tribe is a member of the Trustee Council.

 What's at Stake